 Ensure you explain issues that are unique to your workplace but also how issues such as internal grievances and concerns are handled and by whom.

 Of course, you’ll also need to make your new employee aware of the company’s polices on bullying, sexual harassment and equal opportunity.

-Be sure, too, to discuss the procedure to follow if employees are injured in the work place and any accident/incident reporting procedures that must be followed.
+Be sure, too, to include in workplace induction a procedure to follow if employees are injured in the work place and any accident/incident reporting procedures that must be followed.